These are your odds of winning Powerball or Mega Millions

-(CNN Money) -- The odds that you'll win the $445 million jackpot in Friday's Mega Millions drawing are really, really bad.
+The odds that you'll win the $418 million jackpot in Friday's Mega Millions drawing are really, really bad.

 And the odds that you'll win $550 million in the Powerball drawing Saturday are similarly stacked against you.